Ever heard of the free to play Kim Kardashian app?

 Because of the Kardashian name tag (more on this brilliance later in the article).

-But the Kardashian-Jenner empire created other apps too.
+But the Kardashian-Jenner empire created other apps too, like the Khloe Kardashian app and the Kourtney Kardashian app.
 However, not all of them were as successful.
 Only the original app, Kim Kardashian: Hollywood, continues generating millions of dollars worth of revenue each year.

 So why did their other apps flop?